loader

 Safari Times & Durations in Minneriya National Park

 A safari in Minneriya National Park offers a chance to see Sri Lanka’s iconic Asian elephants, especially during the famous “Elephant Gathering” from July to October, when hundreds congregate near the Minneriya Tank.
 Safaris are done in 4×4 jeeps, usually in the early morning or late afternoon, passing through grasslands, forests, and wetlands.
-Besides elephants, visitors can spot deer, monkeys, sloth bears, leopards (rarely), numerous birds, and reptiles like crocodiles and monitor lizards.
+Besides elephants, visitors can spot deer, monkeys, sloth bears (extremely rare), leopards (extremely rare), numerous birds, and reptiles like crocodiles and monitor lizards.
 The park’s dry-zone landscapes and water-filled tank provide scenic backdrops, making it a prime location for wildlife photography and birdwatching.

 • Full day Safari: Full day safari period is from 6:00 AM to 6:00 PM.
 You can spend about 10 hours inside the park on a full day safari allowing to explore all important parts of the park as well as most of the animals.